ryone9re/nextjs-example/README.md

 # Next.js with TypeScript, Eslint and Prettier example

-This is a really simple project that shows the usage of Next.js with TypeScript, MUI, and devcontainer.
+This is a really simple project that shows the usage of Next.js with TypeScript and MUI.

 ## How to use it?